by Dulles Moms | February 10, 2016 10:39 pm

 For the vast majority of young infants and toddlers, special shoes are not necessary unless severe issues are presented.
 In fact, the best shoes for infants and toddlers are those that come close to allowing the foot to function as if it were not in a shoe.
 There needs to be plenty of breathability and room for future growth, as well as flexibility to support the natural development of the feet.
 Elevated heels, pointed toes, and small sized shoes all contribute to future foot problems.

 Feet are the body’s foundation.
 Thus, improper shoe wear for children can cause long-standing problems by shifting the body’s natural alignment, which may lead to aches and pains in the feet, knees, hips, neck and/or spine.
-Talking with your chiropractor to ensure proper footwear throughout your child’s development is important to ensure healthy posture and optimal biomechanics as they grow.
+Talking with your chiropractor to ensure proper footwear throughout your child’s development is important to ensure a healthy posture and optimal biomechanics as they grow.

 For questions, additional information, or to schedule an appointment with Dr. Christina Wellner at Chantilly Chiropractic Center, please call (703) 378-2698 or email her at [email protected].

 Dr. Wellner, a Chiropractor at Chantilly Chiropractic Center, received her Doctorate of Chiropractic Degree from Palmer College of Chiropractic and is the recipient of the James Buerkle Memorial Award for leadership, service, and commitment to Palmer College and the chiropractic profession.
 As a physician, she strongly believes in patient education and empowering patients and their families to improve the quality of their lives through a multidisciplinary approach.
 Dr. Wellner works with local OBGYN offices, general practitioners, orthopedic doctors, neurologists, personal trainers, and other healthcare professionals to administer optimal care to her patients.